PaulaRS/paula-ramos-silva/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Data Stewardship
-  - Transcriptomics
-  - Proteomics
+  - Omics data
   - Bioinformatics
+  - Data management and stewardship
   - Molecular Evolution
-  - Biomineralization
   - Spatial Biology
+  - Education

 # Education to show in About widget
 education: